luluxing/448PSO_W9/README.md

           AND tt.AssignedPC = et_1.EMPLOYID
           AND tt.ClientID = do.CUSTNMBR;
 ```
-Suppose the `tt.ActualPC` values are not evenly distributed.
+The `tt.ActualPC` values are not evenly distributed.

-Suppose the columns being compared have been declared as:
+The columns being compared have been declared as:
 Table|Column|Data Type
 -|-|-
 tt|ActualPC|CHAR(10)